codecov/codecov-action/CONTRIBUTING.md

 ## PRs and Support

 Feel free to clone, modify code and request a PR to this repository.
 All PRs will be reviewed by the Codecov team.
-If your PR has been sitting for a while, ping us at hello@codecov.io
+If your PR has been sitting for a while or if you have any questions, ping us at support@codecov.io

 ## Improvements